RegeyNicole0/SMA-Traffic-/readme.txt

 scratch.py

 -- IMPLEMENTATION --
-1. Use BFS to find all possible paths nga iyang ma agian.
+1. Use DFS to find all possible paths nga iyang ma agian.
         -Explore all possible paths for each jeepney line, considering all landmarks, origins, and destinations.
 Store these paths for all jeepney lines.
         -Set a maximum number of nodes to visit based on the longest route for each jeepney line.
 This helps in controlling the search space and avoiding excessively long routes.
         PRIORITY: